 Truebill: Is It Safe to Use?

-Further down the road, it becomes slightly easier to let go of a huge proportion of the security concerns and worries that you have about Truebill by going through the company’s security disclosure:
+As you conduct research, it becomes slightly easier to let go of any security concerns and worries that you have about Truebill by going through the company’s security disclosure:

 - The app offers 256-bit encryption protection features for users’ data